pmem/pmdk/doc/pmempool-check.1.md

 : Check consistency of pool.bin pool file

-`pmempool check –repair –backup pool.bin.backup pool.bin`
+`pmempool check --repair --backup pool.bin.backup pool.bin`

 : Check consistency of pool.bin pool file, create backup and repair if necessary.

 `pmempool check -rvN pool.bin`

 : Check consistency of pool.bin pool file, print what would be repaired with increased verbosity level.

 ### SEE ALSO ###